jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-1-getting-started.md

 ---
-date: 2019-11-01
+date: 2019-11-09
 title: "Who Goes Blogging Pt.
 1: Getting Started"
-description:
+description: Create your own portfolio site with no hassle using Hugo and GitHub Pages
+images:
+- local_example_site.jpg
 tags:
   - architecture
   - cdn
   - cloudflare
   - portfolio-site
   - github-pages
-draft: true
 ---

-I've done a lot of talking about how it is currently, but let's talk about how you can get set up with the same as I have done here.
+I've done a lot of talking about how this website is currently, but let's talk about how you can get set up with the same as I have done here.
 Let's recap exactly what that is:

 1. A GitHub repo with the site source code
 1. Another GitHub project with the rendered site